 “This could involve everything from arranging the travel to making sure you are on top of the diary and event, down to being ahead of the game with traffic.
 Travel, visas, permission and accreditation are all integral parts of getting to that ‘moment’,” he says.

-Earlier this month, Kensington Palace announced it had launched a verified Instagram account, under the handle @sussexroyal on behalf of the royal couple.
+In April, Kensington Palace announced it had launched a verified Instagram account, under the handle @sussexroyal on behalf of the royal couple.
 The account accrued one million followers in five hours and 45 minutes, according to the global authority on record-breaking achievements: Guinness World Records.

 Speaking about the effect of social media on reporting the royals, Jackson says he thinks the various platforms help, rather than hinder, his profession.